AnomalyInnovations/toolbeam-cli/README.md

 ## How it works

-Toolbeam converts REST APIs to native mobile tools.
+Toolbeam converts JSON REST APIs to native mobile tools.
 Let's look at an example:

 1. Take a GET API resource that returns the status of the server